DonaldKellett/Osiver/API.md

 #### `204 No Content`

-The account has been successfully deleted.
+The account and all associated data have been successfully deleted.
 No JSON payload is required.

 #### `400 Bad Request`